edgi-govdata-archiving/ECHO-Cross-Program/helping.md

    * git add ECHO-Cross-Program.ipynb   *or the file or files you have changed*
    * git commit -m "A brief message about the change, including the issue #11"
    * git push origin steves-branch-#11
 10. You can repeat step 9 multiple times as you are working on the issue.
-When you believe you have a solution that should be incorporated into the main branch.
+When you believe you have a solution that should be incorporated into the main branch:
     * Go to the repository's [Github page](https://https://github.com/edgi-govdata-archiving/ECHO-Cross-Program).
 Or perhaps your change is in [ECHO_modules](https://github.com/edgi-govdata-archiving/ECHO_modules).
     * Look for your branch under the list of *branches*.
     * Click on the *New Pull Request* button for your branch.
 Add some description of the change.
     * We will review and test your change.
 If all goes well, we'll merge it into the *main* branch of the repository.